glkrlos/wowparser/README.md

     * Revision is used instead of Build.
     * Compiled sources now include HASH and DATE from repository to know what Revision is.
     * No longer has two windows executables, now is all in one.
-    * Modules to read CSV, DBC, DB2, ADB files are totally redone.
-All the code are totally rewritten.
+    * Modules to read CSV, DBC, DB2, ADB files are totally redone.Â AllÂ the code are totally rewritten.
     * Reading CSV files now shows correct messages if expected data is wrong.
     * Predict field types now gets unsigned int fields.